Howell, New South Wales: Decline and disappearance

 In the early hours of the morning of 27 January 1915, a fire of unknown origin destroyed the village's post office, courthouse, and Holsted's general store.
 The village's Court of Petty Sessions and Warden's Court had been abolished only a month earlier.
 On 30 January 1915, only a few days after the earlier fire, a vacant house was destroyed in a fire, once again in the early hours of the morning and without apparent cause.
-In June 1929, the Conrad Hotel, the last hotel in the village, was delicensed; its fully furnished, two-storey building—probably the most substantial building in Howell—was destroyed by fire, during the early hours of 27 January 1930, almost to the hour, fifteen years after the large 1915 fire.
+In June 1929, the Conrad Hotel, the last hotel in the village, was delicensed; its fully furnished, two-storey building—the most substantial building in Howell—was destroyed by fire, during the early hours of 27 January 1930, almost to the hour, fifteen years after the large 1915 fire.
 It was insured.

 Despite protests, the police station closed in November 1934 and, in the following year, the building was demolished and relocated to Inverell.

 The public school closed in October 1942, when the population of the surrounding area was 40 to 50.
 The village's literary institute building replaced the school, as the polling place for the 1944 shire elections, and was still a polling place for the 1954 Australian federal election.
+The post office seems to have remained open, and it was operating in 1947.
 In 1948, the Methodist church building was put up for sale by tender, separately to its land, and faced demolition and removal.

 Howell was described in November 1948 as, "A mere handful of buildings, now reaching the ramshackle derelict state, are all that remains of a lively community."
 Also in 1948, a judge observed that Howell's cemetery had not been used for many years and had a growth of "green timber".
 Although the cemetery had some use, even in the heyday of the village and more so thereafter, the remains of many Howell residents were interred at the cemetery at Inverell—possibly at least in part because of its proximity to the nearest hospital.

 There was a small revival of the village, after development work commenced on the Conrad mine during 1949, although most of the workers resided at Tingha.
 In November 1951, the village escaped destruction by a bushfire.
+Howell still had its post office, in mid 1952 and its school of arts building, in mid 1954.
 The closure of the Conrad mine in 1957, resulted in the abandonment of the village and the removal of twelve workers' cottages that had been erected there around 1949.